MihowBogucki/structured-logging-efk/README.md

 ### Step 3.
 Run command `docker-compose down` to turn off running containers

-*If any changes are made to the pproject then run `docker-compose up`*
+*If any changes are made to the project then run `docker-compose up --build`*